skavngr/rapidscan/README.md

 ## Evolution:
-> Being a pentester for years and as it comes to VAPT engagements, it is quite a fuss to perform _**binge-tool-scanning**_ (_run security scanning tools one after the other_) sans automation.
+> It is quite a fuss for a pentester to perform _**binge-tool-scanning**_ (_running security scanning tools one after the other_) sans automation.
 Unless you are a pro at automating stuff, it is a herculean task to perform binge-scan for each and every engagement.
 The ultimate goal of this program is to solve this problem through automation; viz. **running multiple scanning tools to discover vulnerabilities, effectively judge false-positives, collectively correlate results** and **saves precious time**; all these under one roof.<p>Enter **RapidScan**.

 ## Why RapidScan?
 - **one-step installation**.